sanowl/My-notes-on-Geometrical-deformation-of-brane-matter-field-within-f-R-Q-P-gravity/notes.md

 **Localization Conditions**:

 - **Zero Mode (\( m_0 = 0 \))**:
-  - For left-handed fermions, the zero mode can be localized on the brane if \( V_L(z) \) has a bound state at zero energy.
+  - For left-handed fermions, the zero mode can be localized on the brane if \( V_L(z) \) supports a bound state at zero energy.
   - Similarly, right-handed zero modes can be localized under specific conditions on \( V_R(z) \).

 - **Normalization**: